sonic1200/PimpMyJira/README.md

 Please folow the Install Guide which is available here : ['install'](https://github.com/sonic1200/PimpMyJira/blob/master/INSTALL.md)

+<a href="https://raw.githubusercontent.com/sonic1200/PimpMyJira/master/PimpMyJira.js">Click to install script X</a>
+<small>(A userscript engine, like Tampermonkey, is required.)</small>

 # Usage

 - Be sure to have the extension 'GreaseMonkey' for Firefox or 'TamperMonkey' for Chrome